I have added data to the power data of graphic cards For comparison purposes.

 To a processor-based system Intel Core i5 או Core i7 Bonfires 2000, 3000 And 4000 and graphics card Sapphire R9 290X Tri-X will recommend any recognized switching power supply with a label of 550 watts or more.

-Here is a "meter of Lior" for the intensity of the ear noise.
-The meter displays the noise levels as measured in my tests relative to the sensation.
+Here's a "Lior meter" for noise levels to the ear.
+The gauge displays the noise levels as measured in my exams in relation to the feel.
 The ambient noise is 28 decibel.
-Of all hardware, graphic cards Pass the most stringent noise level tests.
+Of all the hardware components, graphic cards Pass the most stringent noise level tests.